-Developing the region’s workforce and equipping the community to understand and sustain the valuable coastal ecosystems.
+We develop the region’s workforce and equip the community to understand and sustain the coast’s valuable ecosystems.

 Impact on the Coastal Region